ReallyUsefulModels/.github/profile/README.md

 🌈 Contribution guidelines - You can get involved by submitting pull requests, ideas or just sending us a message.<br />

 Please feel free to contribute or upload any models you have.
-We recommend using streamlit cloud to deploy them, which can be found here: https://streamlit.io/
+We recommend using streamlit cloud to deploy them, which can be found here: https://streamlit.io/.
+Here is an example model deployed on the platform: https://donanumabmodel.streamlit.app/

 If you are not a coder, we recommend using a GPT chat model of your choice to work out how to build and deploy the apps.
 We have written a guide to getting started with Python here: https://mattstammers.github.io/hdruk_avoidable_admissions_collaboration_docs/how_to_guides/new_to_python/